alefiya-naseem/CustomerRetention-Revenue/README.md

-# A Business Case-study: Using Data to Bring Customers Home
+# A Business Case Study: Using Data to Bring Customers Home

 ## Introduction